Why ColorSnapper isn’t available on the Mac App Store anymore?

 Picking from Adobe Photoshop or Illustrator results in wrong colors

-ColorSnapper detects the monitor color profiles and converts to sRGB automatically to ensure consistent colors between display and your code.
-To do that, ColorSnapper 2 uses monitor color profile defined in System Preferences.
+ColorSnapper detects the color profile and automatically converts colors to sRGB to ensure consistent RGB values between your display and your code.
+To do that, ColorSnapper 2 uses color profile defined in System Preferences.
 But since Adobe software has a custom color management, ColorSnapper doesn’t know anything about it.

-Please make sure you disable color management for the document you’re picking color from.
+As a work around we suggest that you disable color management for the document you’re picking colors from in the Adobe software.

-We believe there is no need to delete colors from the history.
-It is a history after all.
-But if you still want to remove colors from the history for whatever reason, you could run this command in Terminal.app:
+We believe there is no need to delete colors from the history, but if you still want to do so for whatever reason, run this command in the Terminal.app:

 defaults delete com.koolesache.ColorSnapper2 HistoryColors

 Warning!
-This will delete all history items and it is not undoable.
+This will delete all history items and can not be undone.